hsyyid/AutoSorter/README.md

 ## Results

-Since this project was done in a time constrained time, we used an unsupervised algorithm (as we didn't have the resources or time to create a good corpus of data) - thus, the results are not stellar.
+Since this project was done in a time constrained environment, we used an unsupervised algorithm (as we didn't have the resources or time to create a good corpus of data) - thus, the results are not stellar.

 However, the results we produced with our limited testing data shows a fair amount of accuracy in terms